 If you plan to make a small number of deals for large amounts, you may want to consider finding a share dealing account that charges deal based amounts, but also an account that has a low annual management charge.

 As long as you research your investments thoroughly, are aware of the risks involved, choose a low cost share dealing account and plan accordingly; share dealing can be an exciting way to enhance the profitability of your savings.

-Take a look at our Action Plan: How to Start Investing in Shares to find out more about getting started.
+Take a look at our guide How to Start Investing in Shares to find out more about getting started.